How to Teach Intermolecular Forces So Students Actually Understand (Not Just Memorize IMF)

 I’ve learned this the hard way.

 When students see a page filled with ten or twelve IMF questions, a good number of them shut down before they even start.
-Not because they can’t do the chemistry, but because the task looks overwhelming.

 That’s where card sorts quietly do a lot of heavy lifting.

-With a card sort, the cognitive demand is spread out: one molecule at a time, one comparison at a time , one justification at a time.
+With a card sort, the cognitive demand is spread out: one molecule at a time, one comparison at a time, one justification at a time.

 Students aren’t trying to hold everything in their heads all at once.
 They’re making small, manageable decisions — and talking through them.
 That structure keeps the chemistry rigorous without making it feel inaccessible.